Anxiety and the Higher Purpose of Fear

 That's when I knew it had shifted inside me.

-Because fear, overwhelm, and stress, they're not flaws.
+Because fear, overwhelm, and stress are not flaws.

 They're signals.
 Ancient in-built messengers trying to say: